Derek Rapp President & CEO

 Prior to the March of Dimes, Sandra spent 30 years at the American Heart Association, where she oversaw multiple regions, each with $20–$40 million in revenue and about 200 employees.
 Sandra began her career with the American Diabetes Association and is passionate about the mission of JDRF.

 Julia L. Greenstein, Ph.D.
-Vice President, Cure Therapies
+Vice President, Discovery Research

-Julia Greenstein is currently the vice president of cure therapies.
-The Cure Therapies group at JDRF is responsible for the beta cell replacement and regeneration and imaging portfolio and the immune therapies portfolio at JDRF, the leading nonprofit nongovernmental funder of international research in type 1 diabetes.
+Julia Greenstein is currently the vice president of discovery research.
+The discovery research group at JDRF is responsible for early research across all the priority areas at JDRF, the leading nonprofit nongovernmental funder of international research in type 1 diabetes.

 She has more than 20 years of experience in the corporate biotechnology arena.
 She was the chief executive officer and president of Immerge BioTherapeutics, a Novartis Pharma/BioTransplant joint venture focused on the development of pig xenotransplantation for clinical practice.
-Prior to that, she held the roles chief scientific officer and senior vice president of research at BioTransplant Incorporated and vice president of discovery research at ImmuLogic Pharmaceutical Corp.
+Prior to that, she held the roles chief scientific officer and senior vice president of research at BioTransplant Incorporated focusing on tolerance in transplantation and vice president of discovery research at ImmuLogic Pharmaceutical Corp focusing on peptide therapies for allergy and autoimmune diseases and vaccines.

-Dr. Greenstein serves on the Board of Directors of the MGH Institute of Health Professions and the Mass BioEd Foundation and was on the Board of the Massachusetts Biotechnology Council and the Massachusetts Society for Medical Research.
+Dr. Greenstein serves on the Board of Directors of Russell Sage College and was on the Board of the MGH Institute of Health Professions, the Mass BioEd Foundation, the Massachusetts Biotechnology Council and the Massachusetts Society for Medical Research.

 She received her Ph.D. in microbiology from the University of Rochester Medical School based on work in the laboratory of Philippa Marrack, Ph.D.
 She did postdoctoral training at the University of Rochester Medical School and the Dana Farber Cancer Institute of Harvard Medical School.
 Dr. Greenstein was an assistant professor at Harvard Medical School and the Dana-Farber Cancer Institute.

 Aaron J. Kowalski, Ph.D.
-Vice President, Treatment Therapies
+Vice President, Artificial Pancreas

 Dr. Kowalski oversees JDRF-funded research aimed at accelerating the delivery of therapies that will help keep people healthy while living with diabetes and minimize their risk for developing diabetes complications, as well as treatments that will help those who have developed diabetic complications.
 Dr. Kowalski is an internationally recognized expert in the area of diabetes technologies and has been a leader since its inception in 2005 of the JDRF Artificial Pancreas Project, a multimillion-dollar initiative aimed at accelerating progress towards a closed-loop automated insulin-delivery system and diabetes technologies that will improve blood sugar control in people with diabetes.
 He has published numerous articles in the field, including co-authoring the landmark New England Journal of Medicine publication demonstrating the effectiveness of continuous glucose monitors in type 1 diabetes.
 Dr. Kowalski has been an invited speaker at the ADA Annual Scientific Sessions, EASD, AACE, AADE and many other national and international conferences and was the keynote speaker at the 2008 Diabetes Technology Society Meeting.